Projektron BCS: Technology

 Projektron BCS is a 3-tier software, based on Java.

-The user-interface is used in an internet-browser without plugins, ActiveX, local Java applets.
+The user interface is used in a web browser without plugins, ActiveX, local Java applets.

 It supports Oracle, PostgreSQL and Microsoft SQL as databases.

 Manufacturer and development history

 The manufacturer of Projektron BCS is the Berlin-based Projektron GmbH.
 The company was founded in 2001 by Dr Marten Huisinga, Maik Dorl and Jörg Cohrs.

 The initial aim was to provide a web-based, platform-independent, easily configurable software for project management.

 Over the years, other functions were added:

 2001: Projektron BCS is available in the first version.

 2002: Projektron BCS supports dependencies and milestones as well as the possibility to compare several projects with each other.
 Also added is a notification system via e-mails that indicate project changes.

 2003: Projektron BCS offers an interface to Microsoft Outlook and an English-language interface.

 2004: The Resource Management module is presented at CeBIT.
 The new report generator for reporting will be presented at Systems.

 2005: Version 5.0 now offers the Top-down and Bottom-up|Top-Down-Budget planning, Functions for invoice creation, the import of e-mails via IMAP or POP3 and an order management system that can also include subsidies.
 The file storage was adapted to the WebDAV-standard adapted.

 2006: The contract management module was presented at CeBIT.
 In addition, Projektron BCS now offers interfaces to SAP and Microsoft Exchange as well as a ticket module with which customer enquiries and error messages can be managed.
 Version 6.0 offers a completely revised user interface, based on AJAX-Technology.

 2007: The management of expenses and holidays as well as resource-oriented scheduling are supported by Projektron BCS.

 2008: At CeBIT, the project portfolio management, an interface to the open-source reporting framework BIRT and the Spanish surface were presented.
 The new offer generation supports service providers who carry out projects on behalf of customers.

 2009: The support of Flexitimemodels, Milestone trend analysis, a project completion assistant and the archiving of multiple baselines are added.
 The agile procedure model Scrum is supported and a French interface is offered.

 2010: The multi-currency capability allows working with several currencies within one project.
 The Computer Telephony Integration (CTI) ensures that Projektron BCS can be connected to telephone systems.
 Address data can be visualised on a map via the interface to BGI ThematicMapper.
 The head office moves from Kreuzberg to Berlin-Mitte.